ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 This validator is the core of the protocol.
 Parameterized by the config Address and config NFT.
-The vault Authentication NFT currency symbol is read from the config utxo.
+The vault Validation NFT currency symbol is read from the config utxo.

 It enforces the following constraints:

-- Any spent vault must have a vault Authentication NFT
+- Any spent vault must have a vault Validation NFT
 - The owner must sign the transaction

 When the increment redeemer is called: